Amazon's Best Deals on Winter Coats and Jackets

 Winter is here and that means we've got some shopping to do.
-Per usual, Amazon has plenty of deals on essentials like jackets and winter coats with Amazon's New Year, New You Sale.
+Per usual, Amazon has plenty of deals on essentials like jackets and winter coats with Amazon's New Year Sale.

 When you feel that winter chill, remember there is a jacket or winter coat for every climate and style available with Amazon deals.
 Whether you're on the hunt for a hooded parka, denim jacket, trench coat, peacoat, windbreaker, puffer jacket or cool faux leather jacket, and you can find the right deal for your winter wardrobe to keep you warm until spring.

-But the deals don't end with coats!
-We're also seeing major deals, markdowns and discounts roll out across fashion categories from Amazon's New Year, New You Sale, including travel gear, designer handbags, sandals, sneakers, designer sunglasses, activewear, designer backpacks, shoes, diamonds, kids shoes, jewelry and more.
+Even the down jacket that made it onto Oprah's Favorite Things 2019 List is currently 40% off.
+Both windproof and waterproof, the Amazon bestseller comes in black, green, gray, navy, red, and beige.
+One reviewer highlights that the sides un-zip, which makes it more comfortable to wear "when you're sitting in a car or on the ski lift".

 Downloading the Amazon App will bring the deals directly to your smartphone.
 If you're an Amazon Prime member, be sure to sign into your account for access to free two-day shipping on select items.
-And if you're not a member, sign up for an Amazon Prime free 30-day trial so you can get a head start on revamping your winter essentials as well as get the best deals when Prime Day and Black Friday roll around.
+And if you're not a member, sign up for an Amazon Prime free 30-day trial so you can get a head start on revamping your winter essentials as well as get the best deals when Prime Day rolls around.

 ET Style's Picks from Amazon's Best Deals on Jackets and Coats: